Chemotherapy uses drugs to destroy prostate cancer cells. The drugs enter the bloodstream and travel through the body.

 Docetaxel is most often given first.
-If this drug does not work (or stops working), Cabazitaxel is often next if the first does not work or stops working.
+If this drug does not work (or stops working), cabazitaxel is often next.
 Other treatments may be tried as well.
-Both of these drugs have been shown to help men live longer, than older chemo drugs.
+Both of these drugs have been shown to help men live longer than older chemo drugs.
 Chemo is unlikely to cure prostate cancer.
 They may:

 Doctors give chemo in cycles.
 Each cycle of treatment is followed by a rest period.
 This will give the body time to recover.
 Each cycle lasts for a few weeks.

 Chemo drugs attack cells that are dividing quickly.
 This targets cancer cells but can also affect healthy cells in the body as well.
 Cells in the bone marrow that make blood cells, the lining of the mouth and intestines, and the hair follicles are most affected.
 This will lead to side effects.
 Some common side effects can include:

 These side effects often go away once treatment is finished.
 There is treatment for many of these side effects.

 Some other side effects with the following chemo drugs include:

 The doses of the chemo drugs may need to be changed or treatment may need to be delayed or stopped to stop worsening.

 Chemotherapy for prostate cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/prostate-cancer/treating/chemotherapy.html.
 Updated August 1, 2019.
 Accessed December 11, 2019.